 Would you make a good graduate teaching assistant?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A graduate teaching assistant may help a professor teach an especially large class, grade papers, run classroom related errands, and perform other menial tasks at the suggestion of their overseeing professor.
 At some schools, experienced graduate teaching assistants are given their own class to teach, and only meet with their assigned professor occasionally to discuss how things are going.
 The classes that they teach are usually introductory courses in their field of study.
 For example, a graduate student studying english literature will generally instruct or assist in instructing a freshman composition class, or a similar class within the field.

 Graduate teaching assistants also sometimes help professors complete research.
 Assistants in the sciences may work preparing, setting up, and cleaning labs and scientific instruments.
 They may also work in university-sponsored tutoring centers, helping undergraduate students succeed.
 For example, a graduate student in physics may work at a university tutoring center assisting introductory physics students with understanding concepts that they find to be complex.